lancenacabuan/theosis/README.md

 By living out these four pillars, disciples align their lives with God’s purpose, embodying His holiness and love in the present while anticipating the fullness of His presence in eternity.
 The call to *theosis* is both practical and profound: to glorify God, emulate Christ, pursue holiness, and abide in communion with Him—all through His sustaining grace.

-Believers are encouraged to embrace this transformative path with confidence, knowing that God’s Spirit is at work within them, guiding their steps and perfecting them for His glory.
+Believers are encouraged to embrace this transformative journey with confidence, knowing that God’s Spirit is at work within them, guiding their steps and perfecting them for His glory.

 ---